solliancenet/microsoft-postgresql-developer-guide/06_Troubleshooting/06_00_Troubleshooting.md

   - To provide resiliency against more severe failures, like Azure service outages, implement the [circuit breaker pattern](https://learn.microsoft.com/azure/architecture/patterns/circuit-breaker) to avoid wasting application resources on operations that are likely to fail

-- If an instance losses access to the Azure Key Vault with a customer managed key, a `UserErrorMissingPermissionsOnSecretStore` error will likely occur.
+- If an instance losses access to the Azure Key Vault with a customer-managed key, a `UserErrorMissingPermissionsOnSecretStore` error will likely occur.
 Ensure that the managed identity is added with permission to the key vault.

 - **SQL Errors** : Ensure that SQL queries are running against a supported PostgreSQL version.

-- **Connection Errors** : Ensure that the database name case-sensitivity is set correctly.
+- **Connection Errors** : Ensure that the database name case sensitivity is set correctly.

 - **Vacuum taking too long** : Ensure the proper compute tier is being used to support the vacuum options.

-- **Restart** When in doubt, attempt to restart the server during a maintenence window and see if the issue resolves itself.
+- **Restart** When in doubt, attempt to restart the server during a maintenance window and see if the issue resolves itself.

 ### Troubleshoot app issues in Azure App Service